sfproductlabs/tracker/README.md

 ## 🎯 Overview

 Track every visitor click, setup growth experiments, and measure user outcomes and growth loops - all under one roof for all your sites/assets.
-Built on the same infrastructure used by CERN, Netflix, Apple, and Github (ClickHouse), this system provides:
+Built on the same infrastructure used by Yandex, CERN, Netflix, Apple, and Github (see Cassandra, ClickHouse), this system provides:

 - **Data Sovereignty**: Keep your data under your control, solve GDPR compliance
 - **Privacy-First**: Built-in GDPR compliance with configurable retention policies